jiatongcherry/AI-Text-System/README.md

 - **API Testing**: Postman

 ## Clone the Repository
-1. Navigate to directory where stores the project
+1. Navigate to directory where stores the project:
 `cd /path/to/your/directory`
-2. Clone the repository using Git
+2. Clone the repository using Git:
 `git clone https://github.com/jiatongcherry/AI-Text-System.git`
-3. Navigate to directory where stores the project
+3. Navigate to directory where stores the project:
 `cd AI-Text-System`

 ## Setup